 Industrials Sector Risk.
 The value of securities issued by companies in the industrials sector may be adversely affected by supply and demand related to their specific products or services and industrials sector products in general.
 The products of manufacturing companies may face obsolescence due to rapid technological developments and frequent new product introduction.
 Government regulations, world events, economic conditions and exchange rates may adversely affect the performance of companies in the industrials sector.
+Companies in the industrials sector may be adversely affected by liability for environmental damage and product liability claims.
 Companies in the industrials sector, particularly aerospace and defense companies, may also be adversely affected by government spending policies because companies involved in this sector rely to a significant extent on government demand for their products and services.